NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/tests.md

 # Using Hardhat Ignition in your tests

-If you want to test that your deployment was correctly defined, or if you want to use your Ignition Modules to simplify your test setup.
+If you want to test that your deployment was correctly defined, or if you want to use your Ignition Modules to simplify your test setup, continue reading this guide.

 ## The Ignition object